AdobeDocs/federated-audience-composition.pt-BR/help/compositions/activities/enrichment.md

    >[!NOTE]
    >
-   >A variável **Botão Editar expressão** na tela seleção de atributo, você pode criar expressões avançadas para selecionar o atributo.
+   >O **botão Editar expressão** na tela de seleção de atributo permite criar expressões avançadas para selecionar o atributo.

 <!--PAS VU SUR INSTANCE: You can select two types of enrichment data: a single enrichment attribute from the target dimension, or a collection link.
 Each of these types is detailed in the examples below: